jnozzi/cocoadev.com/markdown/DVDs.md

 ----

 On a cheap DVD-R, it's about 2 hours of video, or 4.7 GB.
 In a not-so-cheap DVD-R, about 2x that much.
 So a commercial DVD-ROM should hold...
-I have no clue. -General/RossLeonardy
+I have no clue. -RossLeonardy